Chapter 5: Handling Problems

 "Status update in 30 seconds each:

-- What you're doing next 4 hours
+- What you are doing in the next 4 hours

 - Any blockers